Can your accounting resume give you an advantage when you apply for a job this year and the year ahead? Only if it’s perfect.

 Not only should you have a “go-to” resume in a pinch, but you should also tailor your accounting resume to better match what the employer is asking for in the job description.
 Take the time to make it perfect.

-While you're getting your resume perfected and ready to send out —
+While you're getting your resume perfected and ready to send, check out the accounting job openings in these cities — or try another city and see what you find!

 Brett Good is senior district president for Robert Half.
 He is responsible for overseeing operations for the company’s Accountemps, OfficeTeam, Robert Half Finance & Accounting, Robert Half Management Resources, Salaried Professional Services, and Robert Half Healthcare Practice divisions throughout Southern California and Arizona regions.